 Did you notice a migration from other media to digital last year?
 Why?

-Alina: Obviously, there were a few migrations, for the simple fact that people spent (and) more time staring at a computer or phone at home.
-If we look in the agencies, what it means to campaign with a BTL component has suffered.
-If we turn and look at Romanians, we notice that something has changed in the way they live their lives: consumer behavior has changed, what and how they eat or do sports, but also how they interact with brands.
+Alina: Obviously, there were a few migrations for the simple fact that people spent (and) more time staring at a computer or phone at home.
+If we look at the agencies, what it means to campaign with a BTL component has suffered.
+If we turn and look at Romanians, we notice that something has changed in the way they live their lives: consumer behaviour has changed, what and how they eat or do sports, but also how they interact with brands.
 In other words, we were forced by circumstances to migrate faster than we would have done naturally.

 How did you end the year and what did you propose for 2021?